mimr9/mimr9.github.io/about/index.md

 ---
 Student at University of mazandaran.
 I intend to be a developer .
 I like programming, writing code and design softwares .
 I'm so like collaborate in a open source project.
 I love linux and one of my hobbies is that try some linux distros.
 Main OS that I use is opensuse, specially leap 42.1 . opensuse leap is a great point and advantage for linux desktop world.

-some of my interests programming languages :
+some of my beloved programming languages :

 * JAVA
 * python